Communication of the Trump administration during the COVID-19 pandemic: Use or lack of use of masks by Trump

 On July 20, Trump posted a photo of himself wearing a mask on Twitter, stating that "many people say that it is Patriotic to wear a face mask when you can't socially distance", and subsequently recommended residents do so during his briefing the next day.

 At a campaign rally on September 3, Trump once again mocked Joe Biden for wearing masks during campaign appearances.
-He asked the crowd, "did you ever see a man that likes a mask as much as him?"
-Trump went on to say that "If I were a psychiatrist, I'd say this guy has some big issues."

-At a campaign rally in Michigan on September 10, New York Times correspondent Kathy Gray tweeted that she saw "not many masks" among the crowd.
-Twenty minutes later, she was escorted out by Trump campaign officials, and tweeted: "I've just been kicked out of the trump rally."
+At a campaign rally in Michigan on September 10, New York Times correspondent Kathy Gray was escorted out of a Trump rally after commenting on the lack of face mask usage in the audience on Twitter.

-On September 21, The Daily Beast reported that William Crews, a public affairs official at the National Institute of Allergy and Infectious Diseases (NIAID), was a pseudonymous managing editor of the conservative blog RedState, and had made posts downplaying the wearing of masks as a "political statement" and referring to Fauci as a "mask Nazi."
+On September 21, The Daily Beast reported that William Crews, a public affairs official at the National Institute of Allergy and Infectious Diseases (NIAID), was a pseudonymous managing editor of the conservative blog RedState and had made posts downplaying the wearing of masks as a "political statement" and referring to Fauci as a "mask Nazi."
 That same day, NIAID announced that Crews would retire.

 During an October 15 town hall hosted by NBC News, Trump falsely claimed that 85% of people who wear masks catch COVID-19, citing a CDC study.
 The study was actually to evaluate the behaviors of COVID-positive patients prior to the onset of symptoms.
-While 70% of those surveyed did self-report that they frequently wore masks, they were found to be more likely to have engaged in activities "where mask use and social distancing are difficult to maintain", such as indoor dining and close exposures (in comparison to those where mask use and social distancing is easier).
+While 70% of those surveyed did self-report that they frequently wore masks, they were found to be more likely to have engaged in activities "where mask use and social distancing are difficult to maintain", such as indoor dining and close exposures.